ricardodantas/mbplugin-instagram-embedded-posts/README.md

 ### Basic Usage

-To embed an Instagram post, use the shortcode with the Instagram URL:
+To embed an Instagram post, use the shortcode with the Instagram post ID:

 ```
 {{< instagram "ABC123def456" >}}